New year resolutions – could understanding thinking styles make them more successful?

 MindSonar in Charities

-When selling your products or services that you want to get people to sign up for, do you have approaches for people operating a ‘reactive’ Meta Programme?
+When selling your products or services that you want to get people to sign up for, do you have approaches for people operating a ‘reactive’ Thinking Style?
 Are you confident that you and your reps can recognise those people?
 If not, you are probably missing out on all of those who simply want time to think before saying yes.

 Using MindSonar in the training of your reps will enable them to learn how to tailor their approach to potential customers.
 This can have a